open-life-science/ols-9/week-05/week-05-template.md

    * Enable a small website via GitHub
    * Submit changes to a GitHub repository via Pull Request (PR)
    * Set the scene for self-paced learning after this session

+### After this call

+* Have a look at the OLS repository for 'project issues': [https://github.com/open-life-science/ols-8/issues](https://github.com/open-life-science/ols-9/issues)
+* Comment on 1-2 project's recent posts (vision, open canvas etc.)
+* Create your 'project issue'

 ## 🗣️ Welcome!